optd-dl/rop/README.md

 ### Basis

 We build our project on the basis of MVC, which means, Node the backend part plays the role of controller, instructing everything running on the front end.
-Anuglar as the comphrehensive view layer and API as the Model.
-It's also an intention of Front/Back end separation.
+Anuglar as the comphrehensive view layer and API as the Model, with the mode of Front/Back end separation.

 ### Installation